5 Steps for How to Put a Baby Up for Adoption if You are a Teen

 Before we get into the details of this how to give your baby up for adoption if you’re underage, there’s one thing we want to address: the phrasing “give up.”

 That said, you will see this website use this phrasing.
-It’s a way to meet people at their primary understanding of adoption, to later educate them on the reality of this journey.
+It’s a way to meet people at their prior understanding of adoption and educate them on this journey’s reality.

 And what does that journey entail?